Spappz/VTT-Tooler-Suite/README.md

 # Spappz's VTT Tooler Suite

-Here lies a collection of Powershell scripts designed to automate conversion of homebrew to the [5etools' homebrew](https://github.com/TheGiddyLimit/homebrew) schema from various virtual tabletops (VTTs).
+Here lies a collection of [PowerShell](https://github.com/powershell/powershell) scripts designed to automate conversion of homebrew to the [5etools' homebrew](https://github.com/TheGiddyLimit/homebrew) schema from various virtual tabletops (VTTs).
 For more information, check the `README.md` in each folder.

 This collection will slowly grow.